Boxofbiscuits97/HD2-Modding-Wiki/docs/text/overview.md

 outline: [2, 3]
 ---

-# Getting Started
+# Text Modding
 Unlike the other modding sections, modifying text in Helldivers does not require Blender or the Helldivers SDK.
+It instead takes advantage of the Audio modding tool and it's capability for modifying text.

 ## Required Resources